CoherentLabs/GameUIComponents/components/router/README.md

 <gameface-route to="/start-game">Start Game</gameface-route>
 ~~~~

-You can specify a class name which will be added to the `<gameface-route>` element when it is active.
+You can specify a class name that will be added to the `<gameface-route>` element when it is active.
 To do so define your style using css:

 ~~~~{.css}